 A short-range network such as RF mesh has a maximum node-to-node distance of 200-300 meters and can comprise around 200 devices, and streetlights are about 50 meters apart.
 Short-range networks are suitable for urban areas where lamps are installed closer together and the message doesn’t need to travel for long distances.
 This type of network requires careful preliminary network planning, taking into account the density of nodes and the placement of gateways, which increases initial deployment costs.
 However, operating costs for an RF mesh network are much lower than for a cellular network because there are no data charges.

-Modern smart lighting systems combine software and hardware components, allowing local governments to manage large-scale public lighting networks.
+Modern smart lighting control systems combine software and hardware components, allowing local governments to manage large-scale public lighting networks.
 The communication is bidirectional, so that lamps can be controlled remotely, while sending data to be collected, stored, displayed and analyzed in the software application.
 Moreover, alerts for any system failures help municipalities act timely and more efficiently.

 When choosing a lighting control software, it is important to make sure that the solution fulfils your most pressing needs.
 However, keep in mind that the efficiency of a smart lighting management software is not only determined by the software’s functionalities.
 It will also be influenced by the communication technology and the hardware type deployed.